15th May to 14th June 2026 🇳🇵

 You must have a travel or medical insurance that covers you fully against the costs of helicopter evacuation, hospitalisation, repatriation as required in case of injury or sickness.
 We will need a copy of your insurance details before you arrive in Kathmandu.
 Please make sure your policy covers you for trekking up to altitudes of 5600m.
 Thank you!

 Arrival in Kathmandu.
-We will meet you from the airport and provide transport to your hotel in the Lazimpat district of Kathmandu.
+We will meet you from the airport and provide transport to your hotel in Kathmandu.
 See the “joining” info on how to orientate yourself to the craziness of Kathmandu.
-We’ll meet for a group dinner to welcome you and answer any questions or concerns!
+We’ll meet in the evening for a briefing on the adventure ahead and to check kit, answer questions etc. before enjoying a good meal together.
 Lodging: Hotel

-We’ll take an early morning flight from Kathmandu to Pokhara (822m).
 After breakfast on the shores of Phewa Lake we’ll take a jeep to reach Dhorpatan (3900m).
 Lodging: Teahouse

-Dhorpatan to Dhule (3410m).
+Dhorpatan to Thankur (3175m).
 Lodging: Teahouse

 via Phalgune Pass (3915m)

-Wednesday 3 May
+Wednesday 20th May

 via Jang La (4535m)